ItzLoonie/TownOfLoonie/README.md

 Egoist win means Impostor lose and vice versa.<br>

 **NOTE:**
-- The Egoists lose in the following condition:<br>
+- The Egoist loses in the following condition:<br>
 1. Egoist dies.<br>
 2. Impostor win with some Impostors remained.<br>
 3. Crewmate or other Neutral win.<br>